 Both or either position could be found in other medical facilities, including hospitals, assisted living communities, and more.
 These facilities may benefit from having someone with foot training available for referrals, including the emergency rooms or smaller clinics.
 It could be easy for a general provider to request a podiatrist or chiropodist to perform an assessment.

-At Red Mountain Footcare, we’re always glad to assist anyone with foot questions or make appointments to evaluate feet via the chiropodists and podiatrists on staff.
+At Red Mountain Footcare, we’re always glad to assist anyone with foot questions.
 That team is happy to diagnose, treat and manage injuries and conditions of the ankle and feet.
 Our patients enjoy our comprehensive approach when it comes to treatment, taking careful note of any potential issues and keeping a patient-centric mindset throughout the visit.